obstruse/spectrometer/README.md

     CSVfile Spectrum data to plot
 ```
-Spectrum image and data are ploted in the range 375nm - 695nm.
-Plot opens in gnuplot, use menu bar to save image.
+Spectrum data is ploted with the spectrum background image in the range 375nm - 695nm.
+Plot opens in gnuplot; use menu bar to save image.